prajwalmali/crypto/README.md

-# crypto
+# Introduction

-This program will encrypt-decrypt your files and even directories.\n It also has a password generator.\n
+This program will encrypt-decrypt your files and even directories.
+It also has a password generator.
-It has colourful UI.\n
+It has colourful UI.
-It is based on AES (Advanced Encryption Standard) Algorithm Symmetric Cryptography.\n
+It is based on AES (Advanced Encryption Standard) Algorithm Symmetric Cryptography.

+# Requirements